noppefoxwolf/Entrance/README.md

 # Entrance

-A simple Swift library for sequentially managing the presentation of UIViewControllers.
+A simple Swift library for managing sequential presentation of UIViewControllers

 ## Overview

-Entrance provides a convenient queue system for displaying multiple UIViewControllers in sequence.
+Entrance provides a convenient queue system for presenting multiple UIViewControllers in sequence.
 For example:

-- Display multiple screens in sequence for an onboarding tutorial
+- Displaying multiple screens in an onboarding tutorial
-- Show alerts and action sheets consecutively
+- Presenting alerts and action sheets in succession
-- Present multiple screens sequentially based on user interaction
+- Sequentially showing screens based on user interactions

 This library leverages Swift Concurrency and uses AsyncSequence to easily manage the presentation of view controllers.